Physical Education

 How our children learn to be a Sportsperson

-Alongside opportunities to continually advance their fitness and physical skills, we also support our children in developing a positive attitude towards PE with a focus on teamwork, resilience and achieving their personal best.
-We look to nurture a positive PE environment where all children can find enjoyment and support one another through positive praise and constructive critique.
+We look to develop a range of skills during PE sessions (both through our REAL PE scheme and specialist sports coaches) that develop and grow each year as part of our spiral curriculum.
+Alongside opportunities to continually advance their fitness and physical skills, we also support our children in developing a positive attitude towards PE with a focus on strengthening social, cognitive and personal skills.
+We look to nurture a positive PE environment where all children can be creative, find enjoyment and support one another through positive praise and constructive critique.
 A focus on these transferable skills will help support our children as they move into secondary school and adulthood.